Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 be cached at the shield if it had no cache) will be bubbled back to the UK POP where the content will be cached there as well.

+> [!NOTE]
-> Note: there isn't any real latency concern with using shielding because Fastly
+> there isn't any real latency concern with using shielding because Fastly
 > optimizes the network BGP routing between POPs.
 The only thing to ensure is
 > that your shield POP is located next to your origin because Fastly can't
 > optimize the connection from the shield POP to the origin (it can only